Alvin Anthons: Overview

-Professional Emcee
+Professional emcee

 Throughout the years, Anthons has not only emceed for events in Malaysia but also abroad.
 Just to name a few, Korea, Egypt, Thailand, UAE and France are some of the countries he has travelled to just to entertain his audiences.
 Alvin Anthons was the first male emcee to ever host the Miss World Malaysia Pageant.
 He went on hosting the prestigious Pageant for consecutive years.
 Apart from that, Alvin was the Master of Ceremony for the Association of Space Explorers' 23rd Planetary Congress, where Malaysia was the first Southeast Asian country to host the six-day congress.

-Talk-Show Host
+Talk show host

 Let's Talk

 Alvin Anthons helmed his own talk show, Let's Talk (talk show), a prime time entertainment talk show programme on Radio Televisyen Malaysia TV2 which ran for three seasons, garnering over one million viewers.
 During the course of the programme, the show has had local and foreign celebrities, corporate and political figures, interesting professionals and sports personalities.
 Let's Talk aired every Thursday at 9:30pm on Radio Televisyen Malaysia TV2.
 Produced by KRU Motion Pictures Sdn Bhd, Let's Talk (talk show) is casual and fun, often leaves audiences entertained with either a song and dance, a fun demonstration or a mere impromptu comedy act.
 The program was recorded in front of live studio audience amidst a set that featured Alvin Anthons as the talk show host and two to three guests per episode.